WikiEducationFoundation/WikiEduDashboard/docs/frontend.md

 ## Yarn dependency management
 When dependencies need to be added or updated, do so using Yarn — for example, `yarn add <package_name>`.
 This will automatically update the yarn.lock file.

-### Lodash
-We use [lodash-webpack-plugin](https://github.com/lodash/lodash-webpack-plugin) to drastically reduce our lodash bundle size.
-It however requires some configuration.

-In the `config.js`, the [feature sets](https://github.com/lodash/lodash-webpack-plugin#feature-sets) that are required for the lodash functions we use, are enabled via the `requiredLodashFeatures` object.

-If you introduce a new lodash function to the codebase, make sure that it belongs to the [feature sets](https://github.com/lodash/lodash-webpack-plugin#feature-sets) already enabled, or enable it in the
-`requiredLodashFeatures` within `config.js` to make sure it works as expected.

-**Note:** `chain` method or chaining the lodash methods makes the size of the lodash package bigger.

-So avoid chaining the methods and go for [less expensive alternatives](https://medium.com/bootstart/why-using-chain-is-a-mistake-9bc1f80d51ba).